Kudaes/DInvoke_rs/README.md

 }
 ```

-This technique allows to load the DLL into disk backed memory regions without writing the real executable content to the filesystem (removing the need of private memory regions and evading EDR's static/dynamic analysis) and also allows to keep a clean call stack during the execution of the DLL's code, unlike what happens when we load a DLL reflectively.
+This technique allows to load a DLL into disk backed memory regions without writing the real executable content to the filesystem (removing the need of private memory regions and evading EDR's static/dynamic analysis) and also allows to keep a clean call stack during the execution of the DLL's code, unlike what happens when we load a DLL reflectively.